sedillon93/16-trees-and-binary-search-trees/README.md

 ####  Documentation
-  * in your README, write documentation for you data structures
+  * in your README, write documentation for your data structures
   * your documentation should includes code block usage examples
   * provide instructions for:
     * installing and using your data structure